Skip to content

 assert [db.title for db in contacts_dbs] == ['Contacts DB']

-The method search_db will always return a list as Notion gives no guarantees that the title of a database is unique.
-Practically though, most users will give databases unique names and to accommodate for this, the returned list provides a method .item(), which will return the item of a single-item list or raise an error otherwise.
-Another possibility would be to retrieve the database by its unqiue id.
+The method search_ds will always return a list, as Notion gives no guarantees that the title of a data source is unique.
+Practically though, most users give data sources unique names, and to accommodate this, the returned list provides a method .item(), which will return the item of a single-item list or raise an error otherwise.
+Another possibility is to retrieve the data source by its unique ID.

-# or in case the unique ID of the database is known
+# or in case the unique ID of the data source is known

-The Database object provides access to many attributes like title, icon, description, etc.
+The DataSource object provides access to many attributes like title, icon, description, etc.

 assert contacts_db.description == 'Database of all my contacts!'

-A simple database with the default columns Name for the title of pages and the Multi-select column Tags, can be created using create_db.
-To tell Notion where to put the database, we have to provide an existing page.
-Let's assume we have a page called Tests, which is shared with our integration:
+A simple data source with the default columns Name for the title of pages and the Multi-select column Tags can be created using create_ds.
+To tell Notion where to put the data source, we have to provide an existing page.
+Let's assume we have a page called Tests that is shared with our integration:

 root_page = notion.search_page('Tests').item()